-This article will sift through the pile and give you an idea of what to look for in a video calling tablet.
+This article will sift through the pile, show you a list of the best tablets for video calls and give you an idea of what to look for when choosing the one that fits your needs.

 - If you’re looking for top-notch performance and don’t have a ceiling to your budget, the iPad Pro from Apple is the best possible option.
 The camera offers 12 MP, and videos are shot in 4K so everything comes out bright and clear.

-- While not technically a tablet, the Portal from Facebook is an amazing option for those who don’t mind a stationary device.
+- While not technically a tablet, the Facebook Portal is an amazing option for those who don’t mind a stationary device.
 Even though it isn’t supposed to be mobile, you can still cruise the internet and stream music on it.

 A tablet is a great investment for anyone.
 They can inform, educate, and entertain.